deeplearning4j/deeplearning4j-docs/machine-learning-algorithms.md

 redirect: machinelearning
 ---

-# Machine Learning With Deeplearning4j
+# A Beginner's Guide to Machine Learning Algorithms

+## Algorithms Available on DL4J

 While Deeplearning4j and its suite of open-source libraries - [ND4J](http://nd4j.org/), DataVec, Arbiter, etc. - primarily implement scalable, deep artificial neural networks, developers can also work with more traditional machine-learning algorithms using our framework.

-## Algorithms Available on DL4J

 * Linear Regression
 * [Logistic Regression](./logistic-regression)